 It's a unique outdoor sculpture garden hosting 64 sculptures by notable artists.
 The beautiful trails along the bayou and through the woods are worth a visit alone.
 The trails take you through a landscape of pines, magnolias and live oaks.
 A lagoon divides the gardens and creates two distinct sections.
 In the more distant section, there is an open area of 200-year-old, Spanish moss-laden live oaks.

-A planned expansion (due to be completed in late 2018) will have sites for more sculpture, as well as an outdoor amphitheater, pedestrian bridges and walkways, a new gallery, and an outdoor learning environment.
+An expansion, open to the public as of May 2019, has sites for more sculpture, as well as an outdoor amphitheater, pedestrian bridges and walkways, a new gallery, and an outdoor learning environment.

 Every Wednesday, the New Orleans Museum of Art (NOMA) in City Park, offers free entry for Louisiana residents.